IBM/unitxt/docs/docs/glossary.rst

 framework or code.
 The predictions over all instances are  passed to the evaluation pipeline, together with the original dataset.

-The textual predictions returned by the model are processed by the :ref:`Template <template>`'s :ref:`Post Processors <post_processors>` before being passed to the :ref:`Metrics <metric>`.
+The textual predictions returned by the model are processed by the :ref:`Template <template>`'s :ref:`Post Processors <post_processors>` before being passed to the :ref:`Metrics <adding_metric>`.
 The post processors convert the textual prediction to the type required by the metrics.
 For example, `Yes` and `No` values could be first normalized to `yes` and `no` and then converted into `0.0` and `1.0`.